 If you like lightly covered puppy chow muddy buddies, then slowly mix in the powdered confectioners sugar a little at a time until your Puppy Chow cereal is covered to your liking.

-You may not need all the sugar listed in this recipe.
+You may not need all the sugar listed in this recipe, but you’ll want to have extra to do the puppy chow in stages like I explain below.

 This large recipe for puppy chow makes about 18 cups, so you will need a large roasting pan (which is what I use) or several of these kinds of resealable bags for making this recipe.

-If you’re using regular sealable plastic bags, you’re going to have to make this in many smaller batches in order to get the chocolate and powder sugar coating to cover the cereal completely.
+If you’re using regular sealable plastic bags, you’re going to have to make this in many smaller batches in order to get the chocolate and powder sugar coating to cover the cereal completely and it’s really hard to work between that many bags before the chocolate hardens.

 I recommend making large batches of puppy chow in an oversized roasting pan like this.
 (I use the pan I make a turkey in).

 When tossing the cereal, chocolate, and sugar in the roasting pan, I use a rubber spatula or a large, flat rubber spoon and carefully turn the cereal over and over.
-It works great.
+It works great and helps get rid of those coated cereal clumps.

-Another recipe tip for oversized puppy chow recipes is that I add the powdered sugar a little at time.
+RECIPE TIP: For oversized puppy chow recipes like this, I add the powdered sugar a little at time, toss, and add more powdered sugar until coated.

-I add 1/2 cup to 1 cup sugar to the chocolate peanut butter covered cereal.
+I add 1/2 cup to 1 cup sugar to the chocolate peanut butter covered cereal, and then a little more, as needed, in between gently tossing with a rubber spatula.

-Then, I gently toss the party mix, add more powdered sugar, stir again, and then continue this process until the cereal mixture is completely covered with sugar.
+I continue this process, gently tossing the party mix, adding more powdered sugar, stirring again, until the cereal mixture is completely covered with sugar.

 One last note: I use an oversized glass measuring cup like this for melting chocolate, peanut butter, and butter.

-This is how I’ve been making huge batches of Puppy Chow for YEARS for the holidays or for party foods!
+This is how I’ve been making huge batches of Puppy Chow for YEARS for the holidays or for party food snacks!

 Free Printable Recipe Card for Puppy Chow for a Large Group